Sugar-Free No-Bake Cookies

 - Coconut Oil – refined or unrefined depending on how you like coconut flavor.
 The refined coconut oil doesn’t add a coconut flavor to your baking.

 - Peanut Butter – or any seed or nut butter you like I also love to use almond butter or sunflower seed butter for nut-free butter.
+Sugar-free desserts like this must be made with natural peanut butter, containing no sugar.

 - Cocoa Powder – prefer unsweetened cacao or cocoa powder.

-- Sugar-Free Chocolate Chips – I used stevia-sweetened chocolate but any dark chocolate >85% cocoa is a healthy option.
+- Sugar-Free Chocolate Chips – I used stevia-sweetened chocolate, but any dark chocolate >85% cocoa is a healthy option.
 You can also make your own sugar-free chocolate chips.

 - Coconut Cream – or full-fat cream if you are not vegan and tolerate dairy.

-- Almond Flour: if you’re allergic to almonds, you can try oat flour or sunflower seed flour but the macros would be different.
+- Almond Flour: if you’re allergic to almonds, you can try oat flour or sunflower seed flour, but the macros would be different.

 - Walnuts: or any other nut such as pecan nuts, Brazil nuts, or even seeds such as sunflower seeds.